penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/06-extend-tools-with-patterns.md

 ## Human-in-the-loop

 Many agentic workflows require human intervention - for example, certain actions should wait for review and approval.
 There are webhook and connector actions that support this pattern.
-For example, including the [Teams "Post adaptive card and wait for a response" action](https://learn.microsoft.com/en-us/connectors/teams/?tabs=text1%2Cdotnet#post-adaptive-card-and-wait-for-a-response) inside a tool branch will pause agent execution until the user responds.
+For example, including the [Teams "Post adaptive card and wait for a response" action](https://learn.microsoft.com/en-us/connectors/teams/?tabs=text1%2Cdotnet#post-adaptive-card-and-wait-for-a-response) or the [Outlook "Send approval email" action](https://learn.microsoft.com/en-us/connectors/office365/#send-approval-email) inside a tool branch will pause agent execution until the user responds.
+You can [extend this pattern into any service](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-create-api-app#perform-long-running-tasks-with-the-webhook-action-pattern) by using the webhook action.

 ## Parallel tool execution